Rioja: The Region That Rewards the Curious

 Rioja and Food

 This is a region built around the table.
-The classic pairing is lamb, and those vine-cutting-grilled chops we ate in Haro remain the definitive match.
-But Rioja is more versatile than it gets credit for.
+The classic pairing is lamb, and in the Rioja Alavesa village kitchens the lamb chops are grilled over vine cuttings, which remains one of the great regional matches.
+Rioja is more versatile than it gets credit for, though.
 A young Crianza works beautifully with grilled vegetables and manchego.
 Reserva and Gran Reserva, with their softer tannins and savoury complexity, are natural partners for roast pork, game birds, and hard aged cheeses.
-White Rioja, particularly the barrel-fermented styles, stands up to richer fish dishes and creamy risottos.
-We have served Viña Tondonia Blanco with Thanksgiving turkey and the combination was, frankly, better than most of the red pairings we have tried over the years.
+White Rioja, particularly the barrel-fermented styles, stands up to richer fish dishes and creamy risottos, and the oxidative whites from López de Heredia are an underrated match for roast turkey and other holiday birds.

 The region is also spectacularly beautiful and increasingly well set up for wine tourism.
-The Marqués de Riscal hotel, designed by Frank Gehry, is the one everyone photographs, but the real pleasure is in the smaller bodegas where the winemaker pours from barrel and you leave with a case in the boot of the car and a handshake that means more than any tasting note.
+The Marqués de Riscal hotel, designed by Frank Gehry, is the one everyone photographs, but the real pleasure is in the smaller bodegas where the winemaker pours from barrel and you leave with a case in the boot of the car.

 We source wines from across Europe and California, and Rioja is one of the regions we return to most often.
 The combination of quality, value and sheer drinkability is hard to match anywhere in the world.
 If you have not explored it recently, or if your experience has been limited to the soft, oaky style of twenty years ago, the region has moved on considerably.
 Drop us an email or give us a call and we would love to talk you through what is worth drinking right now.